hartwigmedical/documentation/accessing-hmf-data-through-gcp.md

 * [Google Cloud Storage](https://cloud.google.com/storage)
 * [Google Compute Engine](https://cloud.google.com/compute)

-We assume you have already acquired and account, if not please read our [Getting a Google Account](getting-a-Google-account.md) page in this documentation repository.
+We assume you have already acquired an account, if not please read our [Getting a Google Account](getting-a-Google-account.md) page in this documentation repository.

 This guide will perform all operations via the command line.
-Please ensure you've installed the Google Cloud SDK.
+Please ensure you've installed the [Google Cloud SDK](https://cloud.google.com/sdk) or you can also use the [Cloud Shell](https://cloud.google.com/shell) available in the console. **Note**: The cloud shell runs in a virtual machine, so anything downloaded locally will not be persisted to your own computer.

 ## Logging in to GCP